 - Debtors website or business website

-Use of credit agency data to locate a debtor
+Use of credit agency data

-When debtor tracing typically an expert debt tracing agency will locate the individual via CRA data ( Credit Reference agency) – this will show a link from the supplied old address to the current address which will of been formed by either a recent credit application at the new address or by the subject informing a financial institution of the new address such as telling their bank or credit card provider.
+When debtor tracing typically an expert debtor tracing agency will locate the individual via CRA data ( Credit Reference Agency) – this will show a link from the supplied old address to the current address which will of been formed by either a recent credit application at the new address or by the subject informing a financial institution of the new address such as telling their bank or credit card provider.

-Once the debt trace agent has established the new address via a credit reference agency they will verify the supplied address via a non credit agency supplied source – for example via a BT data feed which shows the telephone line in the new address is in the subjects name.
+Once the debt trace agent has established the new address via a credit reference agency they will verify the supplied address via a non-credit agency supplied source – for example via a BT data feed which shows the telephone line in the new address is in the subjects name.

 This is clearly an example of the process but there are many variations of how an expert trace agent will trace debtors in the UK but it shows that the process is robust and uses an accurate methodology to trace and locate debtors in the UK.

-Tracing the whereabouts of a debtor – information
+Tracing the whereabouts of a debtor

-Once the debtor has been traced to a new address an expert tracing agent will provide a report and in the case of Find UK People® will show on the report the information sources they have used to trace the debtor to a current address which gives a level of confidence of the supplied trace result.
+Once the debtor has been traced to a new address an expert tracing agent will provide a report and in the case of Find UK People® will show on the report the information sources they have used to trace a debtor to a current address which gives a level of confidence of the supplied trace result.

-This information will include Credit Agency information such as linked addresses shown on Credit agency information from one or all of the credit agencies who in the UK are;
+This information will include Credit Agency information such as linked addresses shown on Credit agency information from one or all of the credit agencies in the UK are;

 - Experian – Experian plc is an Irish multinational consumer credit reporting company.
 Experian collects & aggregates information on over 1 billion people & businesses including 235 million individual U.S. consumers and more than 25 million U.S. businesses.
 Source Wikipedia